tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ```

 Since the RestingState subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
-1. The type of scans on which the preprocessing needs to be conducted.
-Enter REST for resting-state data or EMO for emotion task data (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+Enter REST for the resting-state data.
-2. The name of the ROI mask used for the analyses, as listed in the working directory.
+2. The name of the ROI mask used for the analysis, as listed in the working directory.
 It is recommended that a probability map of the amygdala is used.
-3. An optional prefix to indicate the exact scan identifier of the anatomical image to base the inverse normalization on.
-It is recommended that the anatomical image coregistered to the mean functional image is used for this procedure.
+3. An optional prefix to indicate the exact scan identifier of the anatomical image on which to base the inverse normalization.
+It is recommended that the coregistered (to the mean functional image) anatomical image is selected for this procedure.
 Enter c for the coregistered anatomical image.

-The result of this procedure is a set of files and images that are written to the T1 directory of each subject.
-The native ROI mask used for further analysis steps is indicated by the prefix **cic** followed by the original filename of the ROI mask; e.g. cicAmygdala_total_probability_map.nii.
+The result of this procedure is a set of files and images that are written to the T1 directory of each subject in the data directory.
+The native ROI mask used for further analysis steps is indicated by the prefix **cic**, followed by the original filename of the ROI mask; e.g. cicAmygdala_total_probability_map.nii.

 ### 4.2 ROI regressors